explorigin/portfolio/packages/frptools/README.md

 `ratio` would normally be evaluated twice and `render` would be called after each intermediate change.
 But bundle allows both values to change and `ratio` will only be evaluated once and `render` called once.

-### Change Member Observables individually
+### Change Member Properties individually
 ```js
 layoutEventBundle.width(640);
 layoutEventBundle.height(480);
 ```

-The observables exposed by the bundle can also be updated apart from their grouping.
+The properties exposed by the bundle can also be updated apart from their grouping.